benfiola/seven-days-to-die/README.md

 | SETTING\_[Key]      |         | Defines a property named `[Key]` in the `serverconfig.xml` file                                                                                          |
 | UID                 | 1000    | The UID to run the server as                                                                                                                             |

-## Game Download and Caching
+## Downloading SDTD + Caching

-On startup, the docker image will attempt to download the 7 Days to Die dedicated server from Steam - using the `MANIFEST_ID` environment variable.
+On startup, the docker image will attempt to download the SDTD dedicated server version defined by the `MANIFEST_ID` environmnent variable.

-If a local path (or, _PersistentVolume_, if Kubernetes) is mounted to the `/cache` directory, this directory will be used as a cache to prevent re-downloading should the container be restarted.
+To prevent unnecessary rebuilds, this entrypoint supports file caching.
+If you mount a local path to `/cache`, and set `CACHE_ENABLED="true"` - the file cache is enabled.
+You can customize file cache sizes by setting the `CACHE_SIZE_LIMIT` environment variable to a size (in megabytes).

+> [!IMPORTANT]
+> If the file cache is enabled, the entrypoint will fail if the size limit is less than the size of the dedicated server + mods - ensure to give your file cache sufficient space!

 ## Server Data